EXPRESSCLUSTER/Cluster-Set/doc/Clusterset_with_ECX_EN.md

                           | +---+-------+   |
                           +-----------------+
 ```
-###Feature
+### Feature
 - A cluster set consisting of 2 clusters and 2 nodes
 - Make sure that the FO group is always running on one of the four nodes.
 - Priority is server 1 , server 2, 3, 4
 - If FO group cannot be started on server 1, try to start on server 2.

-###Script description
+### Script description
 - l1-l17
- -- Set server and user information.
+  - Set server and user information.
-- l18-l48
+- 8-l48
- -- Check if the server that started the script belongs to the cluster set
+  - Check if the server that started the script belongs to the cluster set
 - l49-l103
- -- Get FO group status of own cluster
+  - Get FO group status of own cluster
- -- If any one is online, exit this program.
+  - If any one is online, exit this program.
- -- If both are offline, proceed to next step.
+  - If both are offline, proceed to next step.
 - l104~157
- -- Get FO status of other cluster
+  - Get FO status of other cluster
- -- If any one is online, end
+  - If any one is online, end
- -- If both are offline, proceed to next step
+  - If both are offline, proceed to next step
 - l158-l195
- -- Get custom monitor resource status for each of the 4 servers.
+  - Get custom monitor resource status for each of the 4 servers.
 - l158-l196
- -- Processing when custom monitors are running on four servers
+  - Processing when custom monitors are running on four servers
- -- Start FO group on server 1
+  - Start FO group on server 1
 - l197-l256
- -- Processing when the custom monitor is not running on any one of the servers
+  - Processing when the custom monitor is not running on any one of the servers
- -- Attempt to start FO group in order from server 1 according to the priority
+  - Attempt to start FO group in order from server 1 according to the priority
- -- If there is a server that can be started, exit there
+  - If there is a server that can be started, exit there
- -- If the server cannot be started, start it on server 2 in order to the priority
+  - If the server cannot be started, start it on server 2 in order to the priority